huggingface/optimum-intel/README.md

 ### OpenVINO

-Here is an example on how to export a model to the OpenVINO IR and to perform inference with OpenVINO Runtime :
+Here is an example on how to export a model to the OpenVINO IR and perform inference with OpenVINO Runtime :

 ```diff
 -from transformers import AutoModelForSequenceClassification